-Saints anticipates needed boost from Onyemata’s return
+Saints’ gashed defensive front happy to have Onyemata back

 “He’s where he’s supposed to be and doing what he’s supposed to do,” Davis said.
 “He’s no dummy.
 He seems like a guy who would have been successful regardless” of whether he ever played pro football.

-Onyemata figures he should be at least as productive this season as he’s ever been, if not more so.
+Onyemata figures he should be at least as productive this season as any previous campaign, if not more so.

 “You never stop learning,” Onyemata said, adding that his raised expectations stem from “understanding things better, being in the game longer.”